-Research Track

-Course Work At least 24 credit hours of 400and 500-level courses are required.
+- Research Track - Minimum Semester Hours Required 32. - Course Work At least 24 credit hours of 400and 500-level courses are required.
+A minimum of 9 credit hours of 500-level courses must be letter-graded courses (A to F), not project (BIOS 597), thesis (BIOS 598), independent study (BIOS 596), or seminar courses which are graded Satisfactory (S) or Unsatisfactory (U). - Comprehensive Final Examination Required.
+The examination typically includes an oral presentation and defense of the research thesis. - Thesis, Project, or Course-Work-Only Options Thesis required.
+No other options are available. - Thesis: Students must earn at least 5 credit hours of BIOS 598. - Course Work Track - Minimum Semester Hours Required 32. - Course Work At least 24 credit hours of 400- and 500-level courses are required.
 A minimum of 9 credit hours of 500-level courses must be letter-graded courses (A to F), not project (BIOS 597), thesis (BIOS 598), independent study (BIOS 596), or seminar courses which are graded Satisfactory (S) or Unsatisfactory (U).

-Comprehensive Final Examination Required.
-The examination typically includes an oral presentation and defense of the research thesis.

-Thesis, Project, or Course-Work-Only Options Thesis required.
-No other options are available

-Thesis: Students must earn at least 5 credit hours of BIOS 598.

-Course Work Track

-Course Work At least 24 credit hours of 400and 500-level courses are required.
-A minimum of 9 credit hours of 500-level courses must be letter-graded courses (A to F), not project (BIOS 597), thesis (BIOS 598), independent study (BIOS 596), or seminar courses which are graded Satisfactory (S) or Unsatisfactory (U).

-Comprehensive Final Examination Required.
-The examination typically includes an oral presentation of the project.

-Thesis, Project, or Course-Work-Only Options Project required.
-No other options are available.

-Project: Students must take at least 5 semester hours of BIOS 597.
+- Comprehensive Final Examination Required.
+The examination typically includes an oral presentation of the project. - Thesis, Project, or Course-Work-Only Options Project required.
+No other options are available. - Project: Students must take at least 5 semester hours of BIOS 597.

-Course Work At least 22 credit hours of 400and 500-level courses are required.
-A minimum of 8 semester hours of 500-level courses must be letter-graded courses (A to F), not project (BIOS 597), thesis (BIOS 599), independent study (BIOS 596), or seminar courses which are graded Satisfactory (S) or Unsatisfactory (U).

-Preliminary Examination Required.
+- Minimum Semester Hours Required 96 from the baccalaureate. - Course Work At least 22 credit hours of 400- and 500-level courses are required.
+A minimum of 8 semester hours of 500-level courses must be lettergraded courses (A to F), not project (BIOS 597), thesis (BIOS 599), independent study (BIOS 596), or seminar courses which are graded Satisfactory (S) or Unsatisfactory (U). - Preliminary Examination Required. - Dissertation Required.

-Dissertation Required.
 Students must earn at least 32 hours in BIOS 599.

-In addition to the meeting the above requirements, qualified PhD students interested in pursuing a concentration in Neuroscience may complement their studies through the Interdepartmental Concentration in Neuroscience.
+In addition to meeting the above requirements, qualified PhD students interested in pursuing a concentration in neuroscience may complement their studies through the Interdepartmental Concentration in Neuroscience.
 Refer to Interdepartmental Concentration in Neuroscience in the Graduate College section for more information.